 Russia under Vladimir Putin has proved a prickly partnerfor the West, a far cry from the democratic ally many hoped for when the Soviet Union collapsed.
 Abroad, he has used Russia's energy might as a foreign policy weapon, while at home he has cracked down on opponents, adamant that only he has the right vision for his country's future.
 Former BBC correspondent Angus Roxburgh charts the dramatic fight for Russia'sfuture under Vladimir Putin - how the former KGB man changed from reformer to autocrat, how he sought the West's respect but earned its fear, how he cracked down on his rivals at home and burnished a flamboyant personality cult, one day saving snow leopards or horse-back riding bare chested, the net tongue-lashing Western audiences.
 Drawing on dozens of exclusive interviews in Russia, where he worked for a time as a Kemlin insider advising Putin on press relations, as well as in the US and Europe, Roxburgh also argues that the West threw away chances to bring Russia in from the cold, by failing to understand its fears and aspirations following the collapse of communism.

-Angus Roxburgh is one of Britain’s most distinguished foreign correspondents.
-An author and renowned journalist, he was the Sunday Times Moscow Correspondent in the mid-1980s and the BBC’s Moscow correspondent during the Yeltsin years.
-He is the author of The Second Russian Revolution and Pravda: Inside the Soviet Press Machine.
+Angus Roxburgh is a respected British foreign correspondent and Russia specialist.
+He was the Sunday Times Moscow correspondent in the mid-1980s and the BBC's Moscow correspondent during the Yeltsin years.

 ‘[A]lively and absorbing study....
 [Roxburgh] is especially well placed to tell the story of how the west’s early enthusiasm for Putin turned sour.’